If you ask parents of young kids what their biggest parenting challenge is, 90% of them will respond with something

 That’s when the sh!t really hits the fan – ha!

-Because children don’t come with instruction manuals, we wrote this toddler behavior series to help you navigate the challenging toddler years.
+Because children don’t come with instruction manuals, we wrote this toddler behavior series to help you navigate all the challenging behavior that comes along with these years.

-In this series, we offer up descriptions and examples of “normal” behavior for one, two, and three-year-olds, as well as discipline commandments and a variety of discipline strategies to help you deal with common problem areas.
-We also have specific articles (coming soon!) covering hitting/biting, sharing, and physical punishment.
+In this series, we offer up descriptions and examples of “normal” behavior (hint: it’s not all “good behavior,” lol) for one-, two-, and three-year-olds, as well as discipline commandments and a variety of discipline strategies to help you deal with common problem areas.
+We also have a specific article discussing physical punishment.

-Our goal is to give you some tools and approaches you can turn to when your kiddo’s behavior (inevitably) becomes a bit… challenging.
+Our goal is to give you some tools and approaches you can turn to when your child’s behavior (inevitably) becomes a bit… challenging.
 And hopefully help you find some peace and calm in the process (or at least, maintain a tiny shred of your sanity—ha!).

 Technology and Parenting

-Looking at technology and “screens” specifically, many of these things start infiltrating our kids’ lives at a shockingly young age.
+Looking at technology and screens specifically, these things start infiltrating our kids’ lives at a shockingly young age.
 Recent studies have revealed some startling trends in children, tween, and teen behavior in very recent years, such as higher rates of depression/anxiety (at a young age), lack of social connection, lack of play, video game/cell phone/screen addiction, extremely low attention spans, high rates of ADHD, etc.

 Hence, it’s fair to say we are entering uncharted territory with parenting children in the digital world, and that we may be in for a nasty surprise if we continue to ignore what’s going on around us.